Skip to content

 Scam Platform

 Start with what changed.
 A suspicious message is not the same as an account takeover.
 Clicking a link is not the same as typing your password into a fake login page.
-Sending money is a payment issue first, even if the scam began in Instagram DMs.
+Sending money is a payment issue first, even if the scam started in Instagram DMs.

 What happened on Instagram?